Genesis (band): 1985–1996: Invisible Touch, We Can't Dance and Collins' departure

-1996–2006: Wilson as frontman, Calling All Stations, and hiatus
+1996–2006: Wilson as frontman, Calling All Stations and hiatus

 Shortly after Banks and Rutherford decided to continue Genesis in 1996, they went to The Farm to start writing Calling All Stations.
 Rutherford initially found the sessions difficult as he saw Collins as "the guy in the middle" who made Banks and himself work better.
 Their best ideas developed in this period were put forward while they auditioned new singers, including Francis Dunnery and Nick Van Eede.
 The two main contenders, David Longdon (later of Big Big Train) and Scottish singer Ray Wilson of Stiltskin, auditioned throughout 1996, which involved singing along to Genesis tracks with the lead vocals removed.
 Wilson was announced as the new Genesis singer in June 1997.
 Though much of the album was already written by the time he joined, Banks was pleased with his contributions to the album, which included writing the lyrics to "Small Talk" and riffs on "Not About Us" and "There Must Be Some Other Way".
 Banks and Rutherford opted for two drummers on Calling All Stations – Israeli session musician Nir Zidkyahu and Nick D'Virgilio of Spock's Beard.

 Calling All Stations was released in September 1997.
-It was a success in Europe, where it reached No. 2 in the UK, but the album only reached No. 54 in the US, their lowest charting album there since Selling England by the Pound.
+It was a commercial and critical success in Europe, where it reached No. 2 in the UK, but the album only reached No. 54 in the US, their lowest charting album there since Selling England by the Pound.
 A single from the album, "Congo" reached the top 30 in the UK and Genesis completed a European tour from January to May 1998, adding Zidkyahu on drums and Irish guitarist Anthony Drennan.
-A North American tour was planned but was cancelled following its poor commercial response and lack of ticket sales, which led to Banks and Rutherford announcing in 2000 that the group would no longer be recording and touring.
+A North American concert tour was planned, but it was cancelled following a poor commercial response and lack of ticket sales, which led to Banks and Rutherford announcing in 2000 that the group would no longer be recording and touring.

-In 1998, Banks, Collins, Gabriel, Hackett, Phillips, Rutherford, and Silver gathered for a photo session and dinner to celebrate the release of the four-disc box set, Genesis Archive 1967–75.
+In 1998, Banks, Collins, Gabriel, Hackett, Phillips, Rutherford and Silver gathered for a photo session and dinner to celebrate the release of the four-disc box set, Genesis Archive 1967–75.
 The set features "Supper's Ready" and "It" with new overdubs by Gabriel and Hackett.
-In 1999, Banks, Collins, Rutherford, Hackett, and Gabriel released a new version of "The Carpet Crawlers" for the compilation album Turn It On Again: The Hits.
-On 21 September 2000, Collins, Banks, Rutherford reunited at the Music Managers Forum, in honour of their manager Tony Smith.
-Gabriel attended the ceremony but chose not to perform.
+In 1999, Banks, Collins, Rutherford, Hackett and Gabriel released a new version of "The Carpet Crawlers" for the compilation album Turn It On Again: The Hits.
+On 21 September 2000, Collins, Banks, Rutherford reunited to perform a brief acoustic set at the Music Managers Forum, in honour of their manager Tony Smith.
+Gabriel attended the ceremony but chose not to perform with the band.
 Genesis briefly performed at Gabriel's wedding in 2002.
 In 2004, Genesis released Platinum Collection, a three-disc compilation album covering the band's career that reached No. 21 in the UK.